A Shiba Inu’s coat is one of the breeds' most magnificent asset.

 Sashige Shiba Inus usually have an off-white or creamier color urajiro markings than red Shiba Inus.

-Genetically speaking, Sashige Shiba Inus often carry the black and tan (most common) or agouti gene and the absence of the cream gene
+Genetically speaking, Sashige Shiba Inus often carry the black and tan (most common) or agouti gene in addition to the absence of the cream gene

 Non-Standard Breed Colors